basho-labs/little_riak_book/en/04-operators.md

 ...
 ```

-Adding javascript or erlang files to Riak (as we did in the
+Adding JavaScript or Erlang files to Riak (as we did in the
 [developers chapter](#developers) ) are not automatically found by the nodes,
 but they instead must be informed by either `js-reload` or `erl-reload` command.